abalbekov/nbrshell/Readme.md

 # nbrshell - Notebook Remote Shell
 v1.0.10 Feb 2024

-Set of Jupyter Notebook "cell magic" functions to execute remote shell script commands typed in a notebook cell, as if they were typed in a terminal.
-Shell output is streaming back to the notebook.
+Set of Jupyter Notebook "cell magic" functions to execute remote shell script typed in a notebook cell, with shell script output streaming back to the notebook.

-This makes it possible to create a notebook with shell constructs in code cells, shell output in output cells, and freeform text in markdown cells, making this a good solution for documentation purposes as well as a templating solution for repetitive executions.
+This makes it possible to write a notebook with freeform text in markdown cells and shell constructs in code cells, producing shell script output in output cells.
+This makes this a good solution for documentation purposes, prototyping, teaching, demoing and explaining working with unix shell, as well as templating solution for repetitive script executions.

 Each "cell magic" has a non-magic equivalent function with name ending with "_fn".

-Similarly, there is also Oracle-specific "cell magic" allowing to run sqlplus commands in a remote sqlplus.
+Similarly, there is also Oracle database-specific "cell magic" allowing to run sqlplus commands in a remote sqlplus.

 This package uses paramiko library, which is distributed under GNU Lesser General Public License v2.1